ellisnet/Portable.Data.Sqlite/README.md

   1. Setting up SQLitePCL and implementing *IObjectCryptEngine* - the only potentially difficult parts of using the library.
 May as well cover those up front...
   2. Explanation of sample projects in the Samples folder.
-  3. Example code showing use of the library Part 1: Doing ADO stuff - Creating SQLite-based DbConnections, using SQLite versions of DbCommand and DbDataReader.
+  3. Example code showing use of the library, Part 1: Doing ADO stuff - Creating SQLite-based DbConnections, using SQLite versions of DbCommand and DbDataReader.
 Also included: sample code for encrypting a single column in a SQLite table.
-  4. Example code showing use of the library Part 2: Using EncryptedTable&lt;T&gt; - How to create an object in your code that will have a table where all of the record data is encrypted, how to read and write values, and how to perform searches of the data without the need to decrypt every object in the table.
+  4. Example code showing use of the library, Part 2: Using EncryptedTable&lt;T&gt; - How to create an object in your code that will have a table where all of the record data is encrypted, how to read and write values, and how to perform searches of the data without the need to decrypt every object in the table.
   5. Information about storing your SQLite database password securely on the various platforms
   6. How to use this library asynchronously, using *async/await*
   7. How to use this library with Xamarin.Forms